-A novel multilead WT based strategy for ECG boundaries delineation was here proposed and evaluated with respect to the QRS and T wave boundaries.
-Using different leads is crucial to locate the global waves boundaries which can be imperceptible in a particular lead.
+A novel ML WT-based strategy for ECG boundaries delineation was proposed here and evaluated with respect to the QRS and T-wave boundaries.
+Using different leads is crucial to locate the global waves boundaries, which can be imperceptible in a particular lead.
 The automatic proposed ML approach allows to deal with multiple leads, taking advantage of their availability to further improve the delineation, by constructing a WT signal more fitted for the specific boundary location.
-The multilead system provided more robust and more accurate boundaries locations than any electrocardiographic lead by itself and outperformed strategies based in rule selection after single-lead delineation.
+The ML system provided more robust and more accurate boundaries locations than any electrocardiographic lead by itself and outperformed strategies based on rule selection after SL delineation.

 Among VCG systems, the lead set F (directly recorded Frank leads) achieved the best global performance.
-The results also showed that ML delineation with two orthogonal (or orthogonalized) leads, specially for the T wave, outperforms both SL results and thus is better than any possible selection rule for T end delineation.
-Furthermore, the multilead delineation strategies developed are general and can be applied to any orthogonal lead set; the VCG systems here considered were chosen because they are defined by well known leads, which are likely to be familiar to clinicians; however, any other combination of 3 orthogonal leads (real or derived) could be used instead.
-In particular this method has also been partially validated over the first 3 principal components, outperforming the results using inverse Dower transformation [19].
-Notice that techniques based on principal or independent components analysis have been widely used, both for filtering and segmentation of ECG signals [20]-[22].
+The results also showed that ML delineation with two orthogonal (or orthogonalized) leads, especially for the T wave, outperforms both SL results, and thus, is better than any possible selection rule for T end delineation.
+Furthermore, the ML delineation strategies developed are general and can be applied to any orthogonal lead set; the VCG systems considered here were chosen because they are defined by well-known leads, which are likely to be familiar to clinicians; however, any other combination of three orthogonal leads (real or derived) could be used instead.
+In particular, this method has also been partially validated over the first three principal components, outperforming the results using inverse Dower transformation [19].
+Note that techniques based on principal or independent components analysis have been widely used, both for filtering and segmentation of ECG signals [20]-[22].

 As far as we know, this is the first delineation system that explicitly constructs a new better suited ECG lead for that purpose, instead of locating the fiducial points in one available lead.
-This solves the problem of different latencies on the waves's onsets and ends found in different leads and combine the information provided by the multiple leads, taking advantage of their spacial dependency, and giving an unique annotation for the onset and end of the cardiac electric phenomena.
+This solves the problem of different latencies on the waves' onsets and ends found in different leads and combine the information provided by the multiple leads, taking advantage of their spacial dependency, and giving a unique annotation for the onset and end of the cardiac electric phenomena.
 Globally, results within the tolerance bounds were obtained for all boundaries, showing that the proposed methods are quite robust against noise and morphological variations.